canadalearningcode/llc-jsweb/docs/README.md

+---
-# JavaScript for the Web (Part 1): Instructor Notes
+title: JavaScript for the Web (Part 1): Instructor Notes
+---

 ## Quick Links and Requirements